mikeizbicki/ucr-cs100/textbook/assignment-help/bitwise-ops/README.md

 	</TR>
 </TABLE>

 Looks like it's time for another example!
-Let’s perform the XOR operation on 015 and 023:
+Let’s perform the XOR operation on octal values 015 and 023:
 ```
     015 ^ 023 //Ah yes, use their bit representations!